 One relatively new paid advertising opportunity that is picking up a lot of steam is known as ad retargeting or remarketing.
 This strategy utilizes cookies on a website to anonymously track users’ activities as they move across the Web.
 This data can then be used to ensure that users see only ads that are most relevant to them.
 Generally, remarketing or retargeting tends to be the most effective among websites that already have high traffic levels (ideally 5,000 visitors or more each month).
 If this applies to your site, then it may be time to consider implementing this paid strategy for yourself.

-While you don’t need to spend huge amounts on your online advertising to yield amazing results, these top five paid strategies may be worth your time to check out:
+While you don’t need to spend huge amounts on your online advertising to yield amazing results, these strategies are definitely worth considering.

 For more help with optimizing your online advertising budget, contact the Ballantine team today!